anonymous-2026-ai/CitationIntentClassification/README.md

 # Training

+First, we set up a single-GPU environment for each run by executing export CUDA_VISIBLE_DEVICES=0 to ensure the model only utilizes one specific device.

 Step 1: You can go to the folder for the specific dataset to run the training/testing code.

 Step 2: Look at the run.sh file and change the path to your dataset with '--data_dir' parameter.
 You can set up your own hyperparameters to start the training process.

 Step 3: To train, you run: bash run.sh.

 Note that: In this version, the number of clusters $K$ is fixed in model.py, but you can easily change it.
 We will continue refactoring the code to enhance convenience.
-Besides, each training and testing run was conducted on a single GPU.

 # Testing
+First, we set up a single-GPU environment for each run by executing export CUDA_VISIBLE_DEVICES=0 to ensure the model only utilizes one specific device.

 Step 1: Select the optimal checkpoint based on your preferred performance metrics and transfer it from the train_folder to the test_folder for evaluation.